A fullwave model of the nonlinear wave equation with multiple relaxations and relaxing perfectly matched layers for high-order numerical finite-difference solutions: Introduction

 \section{Introduction}

 Large-scale acoustic simulations of wave propagation require efficient and accurate algorithms.
-In the past decades many finite-difference (FD) methods have been developed for wave propagation in seismology and acoustics~\cite{virieux1984sh,virieux1986p}.
-Staggered-grid FD is often associated with higher stability in heterogeneous media with large contrast and is in may cases more accurate than methods implemented on a conventional grid~\cite{zingg2000comparison,moczo20023d,tan2014efficient}.
-Given their ease of implementation, speed, parallelizability, and accuracy, staggered grid finite differences are used extensively in electromagnetism, seismology, and acoustics.
+In recent decades, many finite-difference (FD) methods have been developed for wave propagation in seismology and acoustics \citep{Virieux1984-ch, Virieux1986-gv}.
+Staggered-grid FD is often associated with higher stability in heterogeneous media with large contrast and is in many cases more accurate than methods implemented on a conventional grid \citep{Zingg2006-hh, Moczo2002-hs, Tan2014-qt}.
+Given their ease of implementation, speed, parallelizability, and accuracy, finite differences are used extensively in wave propagation in electromagnetism, seismology, and acoustics.

-Acoustic wave propagation in ultrasound imaging involves several physical phenomena: diffraction, reflection, scattering, frequency dependent attenuation, and nonlinearity.
-A direct simulation of acoustic wave propagation to a target, reflection, and propagation back to a transducer is constrained by two fundamental physical scales: i) the propagation distance ($\sim 100 \lambda$) and ii) sub-resolution scatterers ($<\lambda/10$).
-To represent both length scales in 3D, simulation fields with large number of points in space ($\sim10^9$) are required.
+Acoustic wave propagation in ultrasound imaging involves several physical phenomena: diffraction, reflection, scattering, frequency-dependent attenuation, and nonlinearity.
+A direct simulation of acoustic wave propagation to a target, reflection, and propagation back to a transducer is constrained by two fundamental physical scales: (i) the propagation distance ($\sim 100 \lambda$) and (ii) sub-resolution scatterers ($< \lambda / 10$).
+To represent both length scales in 3D, simulation fields with a large number of points in space ($\sim 10^9$) are required.
 Furthermore, numerical methods are challenged by the extremely high dynamic range because the backscattered wave may be 100 dB smaller than the transmitted pulse.
+For long-range propagation on coarse grids, one of the main challenges for FD is controlling numerical error, usually in the form of space and time dispersion \citep{Tan2014-qt}.

+Here we present a formulation of the wave equation that can model nonlinearity and arbitrary attenuation laws, and that can be used with high-order stencils optimized to minimize dispersion and dissipation errors.
+We refer to this implementation as \emph{Fullwave~2}~\citep{Pinton2021-to}, a domain-wide multiple-relaxation, staggered-grid finite-difference solver designed for ultrasound-scale propagation.
+Multiple relaxation mechanisms are formulated to model arbitrary power-law attenuation and dispersion in heterogeneous biological tissues within a time-domain ultrasound simulation framework.
+These relaxation mechanisms, heterogeneous in space, describe tissue attenuation laws and also implement convolutional perfectly matched layers (C-PMLs).
+The C-PML formulation is extended to support multiple relaxation processes with a two-stage boundary condition, ensuring numerical stability and minimal reflection in heterogeneous lossy media.